radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 ## Context and Problem Statement

-We currently are using OpenVPN for the VPN for OHS.
-We believe it's the community edition, which is free, but they also offer Access Server which costs money per concurrently connected user.
-Additionally, AWS offers a VPN we could potentially deploy and use instead as well.
+We don't have a thorough understanding of our current VPN deployment (which we believe is OpenVPN CE), we do not have any of the configuration in code for easy redeployability, and provisioning of users is a very manual task and lacks MFA for additional security.
+We are planning to improve this, but want to evaluate in this process if OpenVPN CE still makes the most sense for this project before we invest more time.
+Specifically we want to evaluate OpenVPN CE, OpenVPN AS, and AWS VPN.

-Additionally we are trying to find ways to lessen toil and make it easier for the hosting team to manage users.
+Ultimately we are trying to find ways to lessen toil and make it easier for the hosting team to manage the VPN.

 ## Decision Drivers

 * Cost
-* user provisioning, Adding and managing users
+* User provisioning, adding and managing users
+* Security authorization
+* Official vendor support
+* Maintenance burden
+* Automation ability

 ## Considered Options